-Compliance Benefits and Rewards
+Compliance Benefits & Rewards

-- Rebates offered for sustainability
+- Rebates offered for proper sorting of recyclables

 If your facility is struggling with government compliance, we can help.
 The team at Link International Inc. has the knowledge and experience to evaluate your operation and streamline your efforts towards zero landfill.